PatterXYZ/Blog/about.md

 About This Site
 ===============
-* It forked from [Anil Wadghule's blog](http://www.anilwadghule.com/), of course, I change the contents to my original.
+* It forked from [Anil Wadghule's blog](http://www.anilwadghule.com/), of course, I have changed the contents to my original.
 * I set up the site by [GitHub](https://github.com/).
 Here is [the sources of this site](https://github.com/PatterXYZ/Blog).

 Projects